milktrader/Quandl.jl/README.md

 ==>
 ```

-On the REPL, however, the enviorment is printed with colors, so it's easier to read.
+On the REPL, however, the environment is printed with colors, so it's easier to read.

 This function supports one positional argument (the string you are searching for), and eight keyword arguments: